k3ith99/Classification101/README.md

 ## Installation & Usage

-1. Ensure Pipenv and python is installed
+1. Ensure Pipenv and python are installed
 2. Clone the repo
 3. Enter the directory using `cd Classification101`
 3. Install dependencies `pipenv install`